angrybacon/doomsday-wiki/markdown/articles/2019/01/14/scg-worcester-classic.md

 banner: CB
 kind: REPORT
 tags: [LEGACY, DDFT]
-title: "Stages of Grief: Doomsday at the SCG Worcester Classic"
+title: 'Stages of Grief: Doomsday at the SCG Worcester Classic'
 ---

 When Gitaxian Probe was banned, Doomsday, barely clinging to life after losing